LArchaon/whfb-characters/Theodor.md

 Dark magic          |
 Mighty missile      | +1 damage with magic missile spells Fast hands          | +20% WS on touch spells
+Surgery             | +10% On heal skill tests.
+If you are treating heavy wounded, heal 2 instead of 1.
+If this character is in danger of losing a limb from a critical hit, you also provide the patient with a +20% Toughness test to resist limb loss.